NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 {: .discussion}

 > ### Exercise 2
-> Give one or more example(s) of what kind of general questions the note and Famous' answer raise about the work done in the lab.
+> Give one or more example(s) of what kind of general questions the note and Terry's answer raise about the work done in the lab.
 >> ### Problem areas
 >> - Is this typical of all the work done in the lab?
 >> - What results from the lab can be trusted?